apache/predictionio-sdk-java/README.md

 Installation
 ------------

+Assuming you are cloning to your home directory.

+    cd ~
+    git clone git://github.com/PredictionIO/PredictionIO-Java-SDK.git

-To build this SDK you will need Maven 3+ and run as root:
+To build this SDK you will need Maven 3+.
+Run the following to publish the module to your local Maven repository.

+	cd ~/PredictionIO-Java-SDK
     mvn clean install

-To generate Java Docs please use:
+Run the following to generate API documentation.

+	cd ~/PredictionIO-Java-SDK
-    mvn clean site
+    mvn clean javadoc:javadoc

 Usage
 -----